5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Use a spoon to stir the cement and water mixture until it dissolved into a thick liquid

-Return to the basketball that you wrapped in plastic film earlier.
+Return to the basketball wrapped in plastic film.

 Return to the basketball that you wrapped in plastic film

-Also, retrieve the circular fabric piece that you prepared at the beginning.
+Retrieve the circular fabric piece you cut earlier.

 Retrieve the circular fabric piece